Your Guide to Medicare Open Enrollment for 2021: 12 Tips for Getting Great Coverage

 Once you have identified a plan or plans that may be a good fit for your particular health needs, you can look up how well those plans rate.

 U.S. News and World Report is also a reliable source.
-They have evaluated all insurance companies and the plans they offer in each state.
+They evaluate all insurance companies and the plans they offer in each state.
 See the Best Medicare Advantage Plans and the Best Medicare Part D Plans.

 Even with supplemental coverage, prescription copays can add up.
 To save money, discuss your concerns with your doctor.
 Ask if they will prescribe a less expensive alternative or a generic.